The World Is A Disaster, But Everything Is Awesome!

 6–8 minutes

-Tuning into news related media these days can be depressing.
-You can take your pick of concerns: war, inflation, technology growing without limits, polarized politics, prejudice, poverty, exploitation, climate change etc. Any one of these is enough to cast a shadow over your outlook on life.
+Tuning into the news these days can feel overwhelming.
+Take your pick of concerns: war, inflation, unchecked technological growth, political polarization, prejudice, poverty, exploitation, climate change and so on.
+Any one of these is enough to cast a shadow over your outlook on life.

 Social Media: